fenago/machine-learning-essentials-module1/lab_10/README.md

-# Chapter 5: Visualizing Data with Pandas and Matplotlib
+# Lab 5: Visualizing Data with Pandas and Matplotlib

 This lab shows you how to create your own data visualizations in Python, first using the `matplotlib` library, and then directly from `pandas` objects.